mohammedterry/chaotic-attractor/README.md

 # How?
 The original input data is stored along the x,y,z coordinates of the orinal trajectory.
-The second trajectory will pass by some of the first's trajectorie's coordinates, however, not in the exact same order (since its a chaotic variant).
+The second trajectory will pass by some of the first's trajectory's coordinates, however, not in the exact same order (since its a chaotic variant).
-The order it passes them is the order of the data sequence for the chaotic variant Inspired by the online courses in Complexity Science at Santa Fe Institute (https://www.complexityexplorer.org/courses/79-nonlinear-dynamics-mathematical-and-computational-approaches-fall-2017)
+The amazing thing is - the trajectory will always differ, since its a chaotic system Inspired by the fabulous online Complexity Explorer Courses offered by Santa Fe Institute (https://www.complexityexplorer.org/courses/79-nonlinear-dynamics-mathematical-and-computational-approaches-fall-2017)